malan88/reviews/journal.md

 within source):

 1. Akira Kurosawa’s _Throne of Blood_ from Criterion
-    - incredible adaptation of _Macbeth_; probably the most interesting performance of Toshiro Mifune I’ve seen yet.
+    - Incredible adaptation of _Macbeth_; probably the most interesting performance of Toshiro Mifune I’ve seen yet.
 Some shots--the swaying trees as Spider’s Web Forest comes to Spider’s Web Castle, Lady Macbeth shuffling out of a room, even the eerieness of the witch in the